 Cybersecurity is a growing concern for businesses, with 72% of officers surveyed reporting it as the highest risk to their organization.
 However, this increased focus on cybersecurity has underscored the challenges associated with recruiting qualified technical staff.
-To improve staffing for cybersecurity positions, consider being proactive, seeking diversity, and enlisting a staffing agency with the resources and expertise to help.
+To improve staffing for cybersecurity positions, consider being proactive, seeking diversity, and working with tech recruiting companies with the resources and expertise to help.

 Sparks Group is a nationally-recognized staffing agency with the experience and resources to meet your company’s unique staffing needs.
 We apply local market and industry-specific knowledge to help your company source, recruit and hire top cybersecurity candidates for open positions, reducing both cost and time to hire.